 Although the vision of teenagers often comes to mind when people consider getting braces, it’s ideal for some children to start orthodontic treatment in the pre-teen years.
 It’s also never too late for an adult to get braces if necessary.
 The decision to move forward with orthodontic treatment isn’t as simple as it might seem.
-Dr. Hanson or Dr. Osmundson may be able to treat alignment or other issues without braces.
+Dr. Hanson may be able to treat alignment or other issues without braces.
 This is the reason we recommend an orthodontic consultation as early as age seven.

 Five Common Reasons You or Your Child Might Need Orthodontic Treatment